yosuaricky/cyclistic-analysis/README.md

 | member | 59.7 |
 | casual | 40.3 |

-- What is the total between each type of bike from the `rideable_type`
+- What is the total between each type of bike from the `rideable_type`:

 ```sql
 SELECT